 Based in the assumption that ~ 100 units will be built per annum the construction phase would extend over a period of approximately 4 - 5 years.
-For the purposes of the scooping level assessment it is assumed that ~ 600 employment opportunities will be created per annum during the construction phase for the residential component of the development.
+For the purposes of the assessment, it is assumed that ~ 600 employment opportunities will be created per annum during the construction phase for the residential component of the development.
 Based on information from similar employment numbers the total annual wage bill is estimated to be in the region of R 100 million.
-Of this total the annual wage bill for semiskilled and skilled workers will be in the region of R 60 million and R 40 million respectively.
-The total wage bill over 4 years will therefore be in the region of R 400 million.
-The majority of the annual and total wage bill will be spent in the MBLM and GRDM.
+Of this total the annual wage bill for semi-skilled and skilled workers will be in the region of R 60 million and R 40 million.
+Most of the annual and total wage bill will be spent in the MBLM and GRDM.
 This would in turn benefit local business.
-These figures will be confirmed during the assessment phase.

-The majority of the employment opportunities are also likely to benefit local Historically Disadvantaged (HD) members of the community.
+Most of the employment opportunities are also likely to benefit local Historically Disadvantaged (HD) members of the community.
 This would represent a significant opportunity for the local building sector and members of the local community who are employed in the building sector.
-The potential creation of employment opportunities for local

-HD members of the community is therefore regarded as an important social benefit given the impact of the COVID-19 pandemic.
+The potential creation of employment opportunities for local HD members of the community is therefore regarded as an important social benefit given the impact of the COVID-19 pandemic.